ch-geo/lidar_noise_filtering/README.md

 #### Parameters
 - `scan:` The scan which will be filtered
-- `min:` The defined minimum range
+- `min:` The minimum range for a laser scan reading to be included
-- `max:` The defined maximum range
+- `max:` The maximum range for a laser scan reading to be included

 ## Median Deviation